.png-674b52368b309.jpg)

 use Stancl\Tenancy\Middleware\InitializeTenancyByDomain; Route::middleware([ 'web', 'auth', InitializeTenancyBySubdomain::class, InitializeTenancyByDomain::class, PreventAccessFromCentralDomains::class,])->group(function () { // ...});

-which is empty.
+Currently, we have all migrations in one directory, but the package created a tenant directory inside of database/migrations which is empty.
 You need to move all the migrations of the tenant-able data to that folder.
-So in this example, Project
+So in this example, Project and Task migrations need to go into the database/migrations/tenant directory.

-Now, after the User registers and Tenant is created, the TenantCreated
+Now, after the User registers and Tenant is created, the TenantCreated event is fired.
+It fires two jobs by default: CreateDatabase and MigrateDatabase.

-table in the central database, so we need to overwrite the Model to use the central connection.
+In this example, we have a Users table in the central database, so we need to overwrite the Model to use the central connection.

 app/Models/User.php: